Anxiety isn't always loud.

 I offer 90-minute sessions on a weekly or fortnightly basis - longer than a standard therapy hour because this work needs room to breathe.

-For those ready for more focused, sustained work, multi-day intensives are also available.
+For those ready for more focused, sustained work, a multi-day intensive is also available.

 Everyone's experience of Brainspotting will be unique to them and so results will vary for each individual.
 As with other forms of therapy, individuals may experience heightened emotions at times, and processing will continue after each session.
 If you choose to listen to bilateral music during or after sessions, please check with your medical provider if this could be an issue with any medical conditions you have.